SumoLogic/sumologic-documentation/docs/get-started/keyboard-shortcuts.md

 ---
 id: keyboard-shortcuts
 title: Keyboard Shortcuts
-sidebar_label: Keyboard Shortcuts
+sidebar_label: Keyboard shortcuts
 description: Sumo Logic keyboard shortcuts.
 ---

 Sumo Logic keyboard shortcuts are enabled by default.

 [**Classic UI**](/docs/get-started/sumo-logic-ui-classic).
 To access keyboard shortcuts, in the main Sumo Logic menu select **Help > Shortcuts**.

 [**New UI**](/docs/get-started/sumo-logic-ui/).
 To access keyboard shortcuts, in the Sumo Logic top menu select **Help > Keyboard Shortcuts**.

 :::tip
 You can also press the **?** key to display the list of keyboard shortcuts.